joeldmyers/gatsby-review/README.md

 He notes there is headless WordPress.
 Obviously Contentful is another example.

 They call this the "Content Mesh".
 You can bring it in from various sites and normalize it all.

+## Details

+- Follows PRPL pattern
+- **Generates only static assets - no server required**
+- Optimizes and lazy-loads assets